alexalphonse/C-Language/Day02/Day02.md

 }

-##C Program 03
+C Program 03

-##created a C program which executes a mathematical function which gives the result of A and B in Addittion,Subtraction,Multiplication,Division,Reminder.
+Created a C program which executes a mathematical function which gives the result of A and B in Addittion,Subtraction,Multiplication,Division,Reminder.

 #include <stdio.h>